 The judge makes the final decision on whom you repay and who you don’t along with how much of a debt you need to repay.
 There are no guarantees when you file for bankruptcy.

 When it comes to a car title loan and bankruptcy, it’s similar to your mortgage.
 You’ve used an asset as collateral for the loan, so most car title loans remain intact throughout the bankruptcy process.

-In some cases, as the result of filing bankruptcy, you might need to surrender the vehicle wants the bankruptcy is discharged.
+In some cases, as a result of filing bankruptcy, you might need to surrender the vehicle and wants the bankruptcy discharged.
 You do have the option of not including the car title loan in your bankruptcy.

 The truth is that the title loan company doesn’t want to repossess your car.
 It’s a hassle.
 They have to file the appropriate paperwork, clean it up, and find a buyer who is willing to pay at least the amount owed on the car title loan.